PoisotLab/ms_network_prediction/manuscript.md

 reveals that more intimate interactions are inherently more stable (and could be easier to predict), which nicely complements results by @Trojelsgaard2015GeoVar, namely that partner fidelity among mutualists are responding to life history, geography, and other factors.
-Other types of interaction have proven to be variable in their predictability: obligate parasites of rodents are more deterministic in their interactions than facultative ones [@Poisot2013FacObl], and a substantial fraction of fungal species can engage in opportunistic
+Other types of interactions have proven to be variable in their predictability: obligate parasites of rodents are more deterministic in their interactions than facultative ones [@Poisot2013FacObl], and a substantial fraction of fungal species can engage in opportunistic